CookieComputing/mingus3/README.md

 `mingus`, which is a Python-based music theory library.
 I had wanted a port for mingus to Python 3, but all of the existing repositories that ported to Python 3 were either unusable or unmaintained.
-I took it upon myself to port the project andmanually adjust for any changes needed that weren't addressed by 2 to 3.
+I took it upon myself to port the project and manually adjust for any changes needed that weren't addressed by 2 to 3.

 As I mentioned before, this is also a continuation of the `mingus` project under